Purdue-CS193/homework-0-abjoshipura/index.md

-# Welcome to GitHub Pages
+# Akshara Joshipura's First CS193 Homework

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.